 - Wooden beading and skirting boards will become brittle and eventually show the signs of deterioration

 If any of these signs of damp are suspected within the property then contact Timberwise where our expert team of surveyors can provide you with the right treatments to eradicate any damp problems you may have.
 Call 0800 288 8660 or request a property survey by clicking the link below.

 Any form of rising damp must be stopped at the source to be sure that the damp problem is fully rectified.
 Carrying our quick fixes will only cover up the issue for a short term period and therefore make it more expensive for you to solve in the long term.

 To solve the issue of rising damp in your property you may require the installation of a damp proof course.
-For a professional rising damp treatment service, Timberwise will provide an experienced surveyor who will visit your property and outline potential damp proofing treatments and costs.
-Our damp proofing specialists will control rising damp through 3 methods:
+For a professional rising damp treatment service, Timberwise will provide an experienced surveyor who will visit your property and outline potential damp proofing treatment and costs.

 Dri-Wise Pressure Injection